 Tithing (financially supporting) to our parish is very important, in order, for us to thrive, but you can give without putting your name on it.

-Our offertory envelopes have two purposes: one is to be able to provide you with a tax document for charitable giving every year and the second is to track parishioner attendance.
+Our offertory envelopes have two purposes: one is to be able to provide you with a tax document for charitable giving every year and the second is for parishioner attendance.